godfreybwaira/shani-php/README.md

 ## System requirements

+To run **Shani** framework you need to install PHP swoole extension.
-**Shani** framework works well on Linux and Mac OS, however for Windows users they can use Windows Subsystem  for Linux (WSL)
+The framework runs well on Linux and Mac OS, However for Windows users they can use Windows Subsystem  for Linux (WSL)

 ## Installation